Georgette-Lumbe/traineesportal/README.md

     * The developer met a problem with the try and except, the error was: **do not use bare except**
     * To resolve this problem, the developer visit [Real Python](https://realpython.com/python-keyerror/), and just add `KeyError() after except.

+9. Am I responsive

+    * The developer encountered an issue when he tried to put the site deployed on the am I responsive to check the site responsive but there was this message: *The website that you're trying to view on Am I Responsive has X-frame Options set to Same Origin or Deny.
+This isn't great for the tool, but it is great thng for a more secure web*

+    * The developer installed then the [Ignore X-Frame headers](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe/related) extension in chrome and set the `class=hide` intead of `class=show` in Chrome Dev tools.
 ---

 [Go to top](#introduction)